epfl-iglobalhealth/what-if_platform_backend/README.md

 # WHAT IF...?
 A global pandemic policy simulator

-Almost two years since its emergence, **COVID-19** is still challenging policymakers to find the optimal combination of policies that best mitigate viral transmission as well as its collateral socio-economic damage. _What if...?_ is an Artificial Intelligence that quantifies the efficacy of the type, duration, and stringency of mitigation strategies for COVID-19 in terms of pandemic control and economic loss.
+Almost two years since its emergence, **COVID-19** is still challenging policymakers to find the optimal combination of policies that best mitigate viral transmission as well as its collateral socio-economic damage. _What if...?_ is an AI-powered pandemic policy decision support system that quantifies the efficacy of the type, duration, and stringency of mitigation strategies for COVID-19 in terms of pandemic control and economic loss.
 It consists of three main modules:
-- **COVID-19 Reproduction Rate prediction**: a hybrid neural network (MLP and LSTM) is used to predict the reproduction rate of the virus in a given time frame for a given country.
+- **COVID-19 Reproduction Rate prediction**: a hybrid neural network (MLP and LSTM) to predict the reproduction rate of the virus in a given time frame for a given country.
 The prediction is based on the adopted country's policies and some country-specific socio-economic factors ([DATA](#data)).
-- **COVID-19 Unemployment rate prediction**: the same architecture is used to predict how policies affect the unemployment rate of a given country.
+- **COVID-19 Unemployment rate prediction**: the same architecture is used to predict how policies affect the unemployment rate of a given country and time.
-- **Best policy mix**: a Reinforcement Learning algorithm is used to find the optimal policy mix for a given country for the next month.
+- **Best policy mix prediction**: a Reinforcement Learning algorithm is used to find the optimal policy mix for a given country for the following month.

-The results are presented on an interactive platform, where the user can select a country and a time frame for which he/she wants to visualize the network's predictions and explore how the pandemic would have evolved in a _What if...?_ scenario.
-The user can indeed change the policies the country adopted in the chosen timeframe and the country's socio-economic characteristics, and the predictions will be updated accordingly ([more details here](#platform---frontend)).
+The results are presented on an interactive platform, where the user can select a country and a time frame on which to visualize the network's predictions and explore how these parameters would have evolved in a _What if...?_ scenario.
+The user can test the effect of tweaking various policies or socio-economic characteristics of the country, to visualise the changes in predictions ([more details here](#platform---frontend)).

 **NOTE**: This README is complementary to [our paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3937561).
 It is not meant to be a complete description of the project but rather a summary of the project's main components, in terms of their technical implementation and practical details to be used by researchers.